-- Presentation of a prospective research project at the VMTH Annual House Officer Seminar Day and a presentation at the national meeting of the AAZV is mandatory in the third year.
-Selecting a clinical research project, and gaining an understanding of statistics and scientific writing will be undertaken in the first year.
+- Presentation of a prospective research project at the VMTH Annual House Officer Seminar Day and a presentation at the national meeting of the AAZV are mandatory during the residency.
+Selecting a clinical research project and gaining an understanding of statistics and scientific writing will be undertaken in the first year.
 Research projects may be completed in San Diego.

 - Due to the multiple sites involved in the residency, the resident must have reliable transportation.

-- The resident will be encouraged to become a member of and participate in the activities of professional organizations dealing with non-domestic animal medicine.
+- The resident will be encouraged to become a member of and participate in the activities of professional organizations dealing with zoological medicine.

 - American Association of Zoo Veterinarians